ufabdyop/screenlock/README.md

 Emulating NCD Device:
 ---
 The screenlockServerNCD.py and .exe files emulate the commands that the NCD network interlock devices use.
-These are:
+Some examples follow.
+This is assuming coral is set to use channel 1 (operating NCD relay at index 1).
+Also, we assume the ncd device is using port 2101.

-To enable (unlock screen), you can send an NCD device two bytes (250, 1, in decimal notation, or 0xfa, 0x01 in hex).
+To enable (unlock screen), you can send an NCD device two bytes (254, 9, in decimal notation, or 0xfe, 0x09 in hex).
 On the command line, you can send this with (assuming port 2101):

-  echo 'fa09' | xxd -r -p | nc ncd-device.example.com 2101
+  echo 'fe09' | xxd -r -p | nc ncd-device.example.com 2101

-To disable (lock screen), you can send an NCD device two bytes (250, 9, in decimal notation, or 0xfa, 0x09 in hex).
+To disable (lock screen), you can send an NCD device two bytes (254, 1, in decimal notation, or 0xfe, 0x01 in hex).
 On the command line, you can send this with (assuming port 2101):

-  echo 'fa01' | xxd -r -p | nc ncd-device.example.com 2101
+  echo 'fe01' | xxd -r -p | nc ncd-device.example.com 2101

-To detect status, you can send an NCD device two bytes (250, 17, in decimal notation, or 0xfa, 0x11 in hex).
+To detect status, you can send an NCD device two bytes (254, 17, in decimal notation, or 0xfe, 0x11 in hex).
 On the command line, you can send this with (assuming port 2101):

-  echo 'fa11' | xxd -r -p | nc ncd-device.example.com 2101
+  echo 'fe11' | xxd -r -p | nc ncd-device.example.com 2101

 The device will respond with a 1 or a 0 byte to show it is enabled or disabled respectively.